The Backstory on BPA

 We're proud to say that many canned food makers, including industry leader Campbell's, are phasing out BPA.
 Problem solved?
 Not exactly.
 Most of these companies aren't telling us what they're using instead of BPA, and we have concerns about the alternatives.

-Because of the health concerns about BPA, which include breast and prostate cancer as well as obesity, early puberty, cardiac disease and lowered sperm counts, even at the low levels found in most people, Canada has declared BPA to be a toxic substance.
+Because of health concerns about BPA exposure, which include increased risk for breast and prostate cancer as well as obesity, early puberty, cardiac disease and lowered sperm counts, even at the low levels found in most people, France will suspend use in all food packaging by 2015.
+In addition, the United States, Belgium and Denmark have banned BPA from all infant feeding and food packaging.
+Sweden is exploring a broad ban on BPA, and even China has promised to ban BPA from baby bottles.